Kalmat/Coward-Web-Browser/README.md

 - Tabs, which can be added, moved and removed
 - Vertical and Horizontal tabs positioning
+- URL bar as address bar for search and navigation
-- "Expanded" view, which enables auto-hide in all navigation and tool bars (not the same as fullscreen or maximized)
+- "Expanded" view, which enables auto-hide in all navigation and tab bars (not the same as fullscreen or maximized)
 - Custom or standard title bar, whilst still allowing to move and resize window
 - Enable / Disable cookies
 - Wipe all cookies and history